 - 1 T unseasoned rice vinegar (don't use seasoned vinegar which contains sugar)

-- 1 T granulated Stevia sweetener (or other sweetener of your choice)
+- 1 T granulated sweetener of your choice (see notes)

 - 1/2 tsp. garlic powder